 I found Jukes’s ideas stimulating and his suggestions useful.
 Certainly, his observations about today’s teens are consistent with my own impressions.
 I can only add that although technology allows one to connect with people from all over the world, it can also leave teenagers feeling utterly isolated and disconnected.

-Listening as a psychologist and independent school consultant, I found myself contemplating the amount of teenage drug use nationwide and reflecting on the lament of teenagers who describe feeling alienated from their peers and from themselves.
+Listening as a psychologist and an executive coach to independent school heads and school leaders, I found myself contemplating the amount of teenage drug use nationwide and reflecting on the lament of teenagers who describe feeling alienated from their peers and from themselves.
 Technology opens up wonderful educational possibilities.
 Hopefully, as school leaders and trustees carefully attend to these opportunities, they can also be thoughtful about developing and supporting the student’s internal and interpersonal world.
-Maybe as an adjunct to the NAIS technology immersion program an effort can be undertaken to strengthen school commun
+Maybe as an adjunct to the NAIS technology immersion program an effort can be undertaken to strengthen school communities.